jmhcodes/youtube/README.md

 This repo is in development

 ## Goal
-*Pull relevant marketing analytics statistics from the YouTube, Twicth, Twitter, Instagram APIs to benefit indepenet YouTuber's and video game releases*
+*Pull relevant marketing analytics statistics from the YouTube, Twitch, Twitter, Instagram APIs to benefit independent YouTuber's and video game releases*

   ### Completed
   - Built ETL to store playlist in postgreDB from Youtube Data API